Headship is the Christian goal for marriage.

 - Power is dynamic and visceral.

-- Σ Axiom 6: The natural interaction defines the relationship structure according to which model it fits best.
+- Σ Axiom 7: The natural interaction defines the relationship structure according to which model it fits best, not what we think it is or hope for it to be.

 - Women are naturally drawn to men, and this can be expressed in many different ways, depending on her mindset toward authority and her habits of submission.